gruntwork-io/docs/_docs-sources/patcher/running-patcher/update.md

 Starting in `0.4.1`, Patcher applies patches using a Docker sandbox by default and will pull the latest version of the [`gruntwork/patcher_bash_env`](https://hub.docker.com/r/gruntwork/patcher_bash_env) image.

-To run Patcher in a CI pipeline you should add the `--skip-container-runtime` flag.
+To run Patcher locally without Docker or in a CI pipeline you should add the `--skip-container-runtime` flag.

 :::